papermoonio/polkadot-ecosystem-docs-draft/docs/dev-tools/zombienet/overview.md

     | `prometheus_prefix`          | String           | Customizing the metric's prefix for the specific node                                            | `substrate`     |
     | `keystore_key_types`         | String           | Defines which keystore keys should be created                                                    | -               |

-    So, for example, the following configuration file defines a minimal example for the relaychain, including the `nodes` key:
+    So, for example, the following configuration file defines a minimal example for the relay chain, including the `nodes` key:

     === "relaychain-example-nodes.toml"
         ```toml